Updated: Aug 31

 This dish, like Polish pierogi, consists of meat wrapped up in a dough mixture and boiled, served plain and without any accompaniment.
 I'm not the greatest fan of pierogi if I'm honest, but I know how close they are to Polish hearts, and I had also read how close khinkali are to Georgians'.
 They arrived and instantly my heart sank.
 A very large plate sagging under the weight of ten very heavy, pale bags of meat.
 I knew I wouldn't come close to finishing them.
 I picked one up, as is the custom.
 It weighed about half a kilogam.
 I bit into it, and instantly it exploded, scalding juice spurting all over my front, and burning my tongue.
 The waitress saw and laughed.
 She demonstrated how I must eat it - and so I tried to imitate her, picking it up gingerly by its doughy nexus, and then taking seruptitious bites out of it to release some steam, and place it at such an angle that its juices did not escape.
 By carefully nibbling pieces in the right way, you can eat these cumbersome creations without a) looking too stupid and b) giving yourself first degree burns.
 However, my first khinkali experience did not encourage me to try them again too soon - which is a shame in a country where they can barely be avoided.
 Tasty in small amounts but otherwise rather dull.
 I think the waitress is still laughing at me now.
 A word on Georgian food in general however: Excellent.
 Tasty.
 Imaginative.
 Fresh.
 Simple.
 Actually that's five words, but it's enough to give you an idea.

 Unquestionably, it's a heavy cuisine, and meat-dominated; clay pots loaded with lamb, pork, chicken and beef dishes reign, and many are delicious.
 Yet the coriander-infused flavours hint at something more delicate, and vegetarians are catered for with some wonderful pomegranite, aubergine and walnut dishes.
 Fresh vegetables, especially tomatoes, peppers and cucumbers, proiliferate.
 Cheeses abound, and plenty of it is melted into various dishes, baked roasted and fried.
 Breads of course are crucial, especially khachapuri, among others.
-And if you live in Krakow, as you must know by now, that Georgian chain named after the bread should be trading under a different name.
+If that has made you want to get your teeth into Georgian cuisine more, you can find a comprehensive article I wrote on the subject here.

 Tbilisi, it has to be said, is a crumbling, delapidated city, crying out for several face-lifts.
 But it is also an extraordinarily charming city, and its ramshackle, tumble-down buildings give it a character that is utterly unique, and redolent of a bygone era.
 Just walking around any neighbourhood near the centre with it's 19th century two-story wooden houses and verandahs, you start get a feel for how beautiful - stunning in fact - this city must once have looked.
 It's a bit like Miss Havisham's room on a large scale - you know that it's seen better days, and it's let itself go a bit, but you forgive it nonetheless because you love it, instantly.
 Georgians, it seems, like space to live in.